awsdocs/aws-private-ca-user-guide/doc_source/PCACertInstall.md

 1. Under **Specify the root CA certificate parameters**, specify the following certificate parameters:
    + **Validity** — Specifies the expiration date and time for the CA certificate\.
 The AWS Private CA default validity period for a root CA certificate is 10 years\.
    + **Signature algorithm** — Specifies the signing algorithm to use when the root CA issues new certificates\.
-Options are as follows:
+Available options vary according to the AWS Region where you are creating the CA\.
+For more information, see [Compatible signing algorithms](#signing_algorithms), [Supported cryptographic algorithms](supported-algorithms.md), and **SigningAlgorithm** in [CertificateAuthorityConfiguration](https://docs.aws.amazon.com/privateca/latest/APIReference/API_CertificateAuthorityConfiguration.html#API_CertificateAuthorityConfiguration_Contents)\.
      + SHA256 RSA
      + SHA384 RSA
      + SHA512 RSA